How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Looking for more info?
 Read our complete mattress for side sleepers buying guide.

-The most important thing for stomach sleepers is to provide an equal distribution of weight since the midsection will cause the most pressure.
+The most important thing for stomach sleepers is support for the hips and midsection.
 If the mattress is not firm enough, your spine will curve, and this can cause back pain.

 I suggest the Helix Dawn as a great mattress for stomach sleepers.
 The Helix Dawn has a firm enough feel that should provide stomach sleepers with good support to keep their midsection from sinking too deep into the bed.